Code-Institute-Submissions/Memory-Memory/README.md

 # Memory-Memory

 I decided to develop a simple game application based upon a classic card game called "Concentration".
-This game includes a set number of cards pairs.
+This game includes a set number of card pairs.
 The premise of the game is for the user to match all of the pairs of the cards, using their memory - remembering the exact location of a card in order to match it to its pair.

 The game starts, with the user presented with all the cards facing downward, and will begin by flipping one card and revealing the identity of this card and then flipping over another card to check if the cards match.
 If the cards match they remain flipped, if they do not match the cards flip back to the starting poisition and you continue with the game, trying to reveal matches.